“The hardest part about all of this is not showing fear in front of my kid.

 It makes her feel safe, and that’s my job.”

 This story was submitted to Love What Matters by Grey Smith.
 Follow him on Instagram here.
 Do you have a similar experience?
 We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories about COVID-19 and children here: